mrfdev/CMI/Resources/FAQ/cmi-trash.md

 **Alias.yml**
-If you want to have this base command be accessable without the /cmi prefix, so `/cmi dispose` becomes `/dispose`, then open the `Alias.yml` file and set the value for /dispose to true, and of course the same for /trash, like this:
+If you want to have this base command be accesiable without the /cmi prefix, so `/cmi dispose` becomes `/dispose`, then open the `Settings/Alias.yml` file and set the value for /dispose to true, and of course the same for /trash, like this:
 ```
   # /cmi dispose $1-
   /dispose: